-As described elsewhere in this Quarterly Report on Form 10-Q, the Coronavirus Disease ("COVID-19") pandemic has led to significant market disruption and has impacted many aspects of our operations, directly and indirectly.
-Throughout these notes to the condensed consolidated financial statements, the impacts of the COVID-19 pandemic on the financial results for the three months ended March 31, 2022 and 2021 have been identified under the respective sections.
-For a discussion of customer payment trends and significant estimates made by management regarding allowances for lease merchandise, accounts receivable, and loans receivable, as well as the unfavorable impacts the COVID-19 Omicron variant and supply chain disruptions had on generating new lease and loan originations during the three months ended March 31, 2022, see Item 2.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations", including the "COVID-19 Pandemic," "Results of Operations", and "Liquidity and Capital Resources" below.
+As described elsewhere in this Quarterly Report on Form 10-Q, the Coronavirus Disease ("COVID-19") pandemic and the rampant increase in inflation has led to significant market uncertainty and disruption and has impacted many aspects of our businesses and operations, directly and indirectly.
+Throughout these notes to the condensed consolidated financial statements, the impacts of the COVID-19 pandemic and inflation on the financial results for the three and nine months ended September 30, 2022 and 2021 have been identified under the respective sections.
+For a discussion of customer payment trends and significant estimates made by management regarding allowances for lease merchandise, accounts receivable, and loans receivable, as well as the impacts COVID-19 and supply chain disruptions had on generating new lease and loan originations during the three and nine months ended September 30, 2022 and 2021, see Item 2.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations," including the "COVID-19 Pandemic," "Results of Operations," and "Liquidity and Capital Resources" below.